Chapter 11:

 ‘It says… meow meow eat meow…’

 She reached toward a can.
 Her illusion flickered.
-With her tiny helmet not in sight, her cat ears reappeared and twitched aggressively.
+Her cat ears reappeared and twitched aggressively.

 ‘MEOW!
 YOUR EARS!
 YOUR EARS ARE SHOWING!’